 We believe in a pay for performance philosophy, such that a material portion of a named executive officer's compensation is dependent upon both the short-term and longterm strategic and financial performance of the Company, considered in light of general economic and specific Company, industry, and competitive conditions.
-For 2020, we continued to reward named executive officers in a manner consistent with this philosophy by setting annual incentive targets based on the Company's achievement of certain levels of operating income.
-While also rooted in a pay for performance philosophy, our long-term equity incentive compensation focused primarily on promoting the retention of key executives and business leaders in our industry, where the competition for leadership talent is a foremost concern.
+For 2022, we continued to reward named executive officers in a manner consistent with this philosophy by setting annual incentive targets based on the Company's achievement of certain levels of operating income.
+While also rooted in a pay for performance philosophy, our long-term equity incentive compensation program is focused primarily on promoting retention of key executives and business leaders.

+We believe that our long-term equity incentive compensation program serves as a valuable tool for recruitment and retention in our industry, where the competition for leadership talent is a foremost concern, as well as for ensuring sound and smooth succession and transition planning for our NEOs.
 Accordingly, we continued to grant equity awards, such that any long-term compensation opportunity will be directly tied to stock performance, and will only be received by key executives and business leaders who remain with and make long-term commitments to the Company's success.
-The Compensation and Stock Option Committee (hereinafter referred to as "the Committee" for purposes of this CD&A section) evaluates, on an annual basis, the overall structure and design of our program, and believes it has and continues to reflect the best balance of the Company's priorities.
+The Compensation and Personnel Development Committee (hereinafter referred to as "the Committee" for purposes of this CD&A section) evaluates, on an annual basis, the overall structure and design of our program, and believes it has and continues to reflect the best balance of the Company's priorities.